gg2001/WhatsApple-iOS/README.md

 ## How to use

 1. `git clone https://github.com/gg2001/WhatsApple-iOS.git`
+2. `cd WhatsApple-iOS`
-2. Open WhatsApple-iOS.xcworkspace
+3. Open WhatsApple-iOS.xcworkspace
-3. Drag and drop everything from the assets folder into the project navigator in Xcode, under the WhatsApple-iOS folder (the same folder that has ViewController.swift).
+4. Drag and drop everything from the assets folder into the project navigator in Xcode, under the WhatsApple-iOS folder (the same folder that has ViewController.swift).

 ![UI](screenshots/UI.PNG)